skyeaaron/LogicMinimizer/README.md

         * path to input_file
 		* output_file where output should be saved
 		* log_file where log should be saved
+		* temp_file where the results of any big statements can be temporarily stored during processing
     * optional arguments:
 	    * input_encoding (defaults to utf-8 if not specified) for the encoding of the input_file
-		* max_variables (defaults to 55 if not specified) to ingore any logic statements with more variables
-		* max_size (defaults to 5000 if not specified) to ignore any logic statements whose dnf or cnf statement size exceed max_size.
+		* timeout (defaults to unlimited if not specified) to specify the maximum seconds to spend when trying to minimize a big statement
 2. Save an input file
     * Tab-delimited text file with at least 2 columns
 	* First column is a unique identifier for each logic statement